The Matching, Planning, and Hosting Process

 Have a Series of Calls

-We recommend you setup a recurring series of calls with your Experteer to have a touch base every week and/or every other week before the in-the-field project, or at least until your planning guide is finished.
+We recommend you setup a recurring series of calls with your Experteer to have a touch base every week and/or every other week leading up to the project start date, or at least until your planning guide is finished.
 You don't have to be on all calls, and perhaps other team members of yours will join the Experteer.
-However the idea here is that you will all get to know each other better and even start working on some of the project so that once the Experteers arrives to your location real work can start right away.
+However the idea here is that you will all get to know each other better.

 3